BTrifonov/BTrifonov/README.md

 ### Hi there 👋

-I am recently graduated Information Systems student, coming from Bulgaria and currently residing in Switzerland.
+I am a M.Sc.
+Artificial Intelligence (AI) Student at the University of Zurich (UZH)
-- 🔭 I’m currently working on small personal projects.
+- 🔭 I’m currently working on personal projects.
 - 🌱 I’m currently revising Java and learning JavaScript, Python and C++.
 - 👯 I’m open-minded to collaborate on different projects.